sirkyp/fhir-t1d-exchange/input/pagecontent/index.md

 The T1D Exchange Implementation Guide (IG) provides a standardized approach for exchanging health information related to Type 1 Diabetes (T1D) management.
 This guide facilitates interoperability between different healthcare systems and applications by defining FHIR profiles, extensions, and terminology specific to T1D care.

+{% include implementer-note.html content="**IMPLEMENTER NOTE**: This Implementation Guide is an early work in progress developed through human-AI collaboration.
+It requires expert review, testing, and validation before any production use.
+The profiles, terminology, and guidance should be considered draft and subject to significant revision based on clinical expert feedback and real-world testing." %}

 ### Background

 The T1D Exchange Quality Improvement Collaborative (T1DX-QI) is a multi-site research initiative focused on improving outcomes for people with Type 1 diabetes through standardized data collection, analysis, and quality improvement efforts.
 This implementation guide supports the T1D Exchange mission by enabling: